Combatd/rails_user_authentication/README.md

-# Common User Auth Questions
+# Common User Auth Questions, by Liz Houle

 ### QUESTION: When do we use `before_action`?
 `before_action` is considered to be a ‘filter’ in Rails ([Action Controller Overview — Ruby on Rails Guides](https://guides.rubyonrails.org/action_controller_overview.html#filters)), and it is a method that is run before a controller action (e.g. index, create, update, etc.) in the controller in which it is called.
 One common example of this is to pass before_action a method that ensures a user is signed in before being able to update or create something (e.g. post, comment, etc.).
 In the below code, the `before_action` is calling a method that ensures no user is currently logged in when we make a request to create a new user.
 If a current user exists, the `require_no_user!` method (defined in application_controller.rb) will redirect to a different page, and will not allow a request for a new user to be completed.